codeaudit/SayKitSDK/Tour/06-conversation-topics.md

 - UIKit Integration: It's no accident that many SayKit APIs bear a resemblance to UIKit APIs.
 Not only does this lessen the difficulty in adopting SayKit, but the parallels allows for seamless integration possibilities with the two frameworks.

 - Dialogue files: Instead of scattered in-line declarations of speech output, a topic could be paired with a text-based file that includes dialogue options tailored to its particular domain (think .xib files, but for speech).
 This file format will include features tailored to natural speech production, keeping fiddly output text processing out of your code.

+To read more about planned features, [visit our release roadmap](https://github.com/ConversantLabs/SayKitSDK/blob/master/roadmap.md).

 ---